BerendPronk/Littlemenu/README.md

 -

-Just just need to follow two simple steps.
+You just need to follow two simple steps.

 1) Download the stylesheet, upload it to your project en link to the stylesheet in the <head> of your document.